darrylwest/pluggable-webapp/docs/system-diagram.md

 The system is decomposed into independently deployable services (Web Pages, REST, Auth, database).

-### API Gateway:
+### RPC: _Remote Procedure Calls_

-The REST API service acts as a single entry point for the client, simplifying the client-side code and providing a centralized place for concerns like rate limiting, authentication, and routing.
+The RPC API service acts as a single entry point for the client, simplifying the client-side code and providing a centralized place for concerns like rate limiting, authentication, and routing.

 ### Separation of Concerns:

 Each component has a single, well-defined responsibility.

-### Socket-based IPC:

-You are using sockets for Inter-Process Communication instead of the more common HTTP/gRPC.

-### Unix Sockets:

-These are used for communication between services running on the same host machine.
-They are generally faster and have lower overhead than TCP/IP sockets because they don't go through the network stack.
-This is an excellent choice for performance-critical, co-located services.

 ## What makes this Architecture "Pluggable"